OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/upgrade/pre-migration-checklist.md

 ## Updating MSSQL 2014 or above database connector JAR

 **Applicable When:**
-- This update is necessary if OpsHub Integration Manager is running on MSSQL 2014 or above and currently using the connector JAR package `sqljdbc_6.0.8112.100_enu.tar.gz`.
+- This update is necessary if <code class="expression">space.vars.SITENAME</code> is running on MSSQL 2014 or above and currently using the connector JAR package `sqljdbc_6.0.8112.100_enu.tar.gz`.

 **Actions:**
 **Prerequisites**
-1. If the current OIM version is lower than OpsHub Integration Manager 7.143 and an upgrade to 7.172 is required, follow these steps:
+1. If the current OIM version is lower than <code class="expression">space.vars.SITENAME</code> 7.143 and an upgrade to 7.172 is required, follow these steps:
-   - First, upgrade to OpsHub Integration Manager 7.143 using the old JAR file, `sqljdbc_6.0.8112.100_enu.tar.gz`.
+   - First, upgrade to <code class="expression">space.vars.SITENAME</code> 7.143 using the old JAR file, `sqljdbc_6.0.8112.100_enu.tar.gz`.
    - After completing the migration to version 7.143, proceed with the steps mentioned below and then upgrade to version 7.172.

 - Locate the old JAR file `sqljdbc42.jar` in the following directories: